 If you’re feeling burnt out from your job, you could be in one of the most overworked provinces in Canada.

-Alberta-based personal injury law firm Preszler Injury Lawyers has released a new study revealing which parts of the country are exhausted from working.
+Alberta-based personal injury law firm Preszler Injury Lawyers released study results in the summer that revealed which parts of the country are exhausted from work.

 The research examined data from Statistics Canada to find the working hours for each province in Canada.
 The average weekly hours were calculated from the monthly values between January 2023 and December 2023.